-Small transport companies who want to go electric?
-They’ll never succeed.
+Small transport companies that want to go electric will never succeed.
 But should we want them to?
 That was an exciting question at a workshop on grid congestion with companies offering renewable energy.

 The Dutch National Charging Infrastructure Agenda has found numerous solutions to grid congestion.
-But, those measures cost money and take up scarce materials and people for construction.
+However, those measures cost money and require scarce materials and people for construction.

 Small transport companies have a structural cost disadvantage